 - R400.30 Independence, as required by this Part, shall be maintained during both: - (a) The engagement period; and - (b) The period covered by the financial statements. - 400.30 A1 The engagement period starts when the audit team begins to perform the audit.
 The engagement period ends when the audit report is issued.
-When the engagement is of a recurring nature, it ends at the later of the notification by either party that the professional relationship has ended or the issuance of the final audit report. - R400.31 If an entity becomes an audit client during or after the period covered by the financial statements on which the firm will express an opinion, the firm shall determine whether any threats to independence are created by: - (a) Financial or business relationships with the audit client during or after the period covered by the financial statements but before accepting the audit engagement; or - (b) Previous services provided to the audit client by the firm or a network firm. - 400.31 A1 Threats to independence are created if a non-assurance service was provided to an audit client during, or after the period covered by the financial statements, but before the audit team begins to perform the audit, and the service would not be permitted during the engagement period. - 400.31 A2 Examples of actions that might be safeguards to address such threats include: - Using professionals who are not audit team members to perform the service. - Having an appropriate reviewer review the audit and non-assurance work as appropriate. - Engaging another firm outside of the network to evaluate the results of the non-assurance service or having another firm outside of the network reperform the non-assurance service to the extent necessary to enable the other firm to take responsibility for the service.
+When the engagement is of a recurring nature, it ends at the later of the notification by either party that the professional relationship has ended or the issuance of the final audit report. - R400.31 If an entity becomes an audit client during or after the period covered by the financial statements on which the firm will express an opinion, the firm shall determine whether any threats to independence are created by: - (a) Financial or business relationships with the audit client during or after the period covered by the financial statements but before accepting the audit engagement; or - (b) Services provided to the audit client by the firm or a network firm in prior financial statement periods. - 400.31 A1 Threats to independence are created if a non-assurance service was provided to an audit client during, or after the period covered by the financial statements, but before the audit team begins to perform the audit, and the service would not be permitted during the engagement period. - 400.31 A2 A factor to be considered in such circumstances is whether the results of the service provided might form part of or affect the accounting records, the internal controls over financial reporting, or the financial statements on which the firm will express an opinion. - 400.31 A3 Examples of actions that might be safeguards to address such threats to independence include: - Not assigning professionals who performed the non-assurance service to be members of the engagement team. - Having an appropriate reviewer review the audit work or non-assurance service as appropriate. - Engaging another firm outside of the network to evaluate the results of the non-assurance service or having another firm outside of the network reperform the non-assurance service to the extent necessary to enable the other firm to take responsibility for the service. - 400.31 A4 A threat to independence created by the provision of a non-assurance service by a firm or a network firm prior to the audit engagement period or prior to the period covered by the financial statements on which the firm will express an opinion is eliminated or reduced to an acceptable level if the results of such service have been used or implemented in a period audited by another firm.